 1. Develop and evaluate new tools that empower people to use their personal data for self-managing HIV, in order to live and age well;

-2. Understand what it means to share this personal data with others, including other PLHIV and health care professionals;
+2. Understand what it means to share this personal data with others, including people living with HIV and health care professionals;

 3. Identify ethical issues associated with Trust, Identity, Privacy and Security related to sharing information and managing stigma and well-being.
-This will help us to develop responsible processes for conducting technology research.
+This will help to develop responsible processes for conducting technology research and developing applications.

 Whilst our work plan focuses on people living with HIV, it ensures that insights from the research can be of value for understanding barriers to sharing personal information when living with other potentially stigmatised long-term conditions, such as mental health conditions.